LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Enable the variant rules that are applicable to your campaign.

-To find out what variant rules you need to enable check here:
+To find out what variant rules you need to enable, check here:

 [Paizo Variant Rules.](https://www.notion.so/Paizo-Variant-Rules-a9e4da234df14383924c4dd4768f2e24?pvs=21)